uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   The cluster is then identified by:
   - a unique name
-  - the hostname of the load balancer
+  - the FQDN of the load balancer
   - the hostname of its management node

   (more on the load balancer and the management node below).